Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/react-basics-passsing-data-between-components.md

 ## Sending data from a child to a parent component in React

-Now that we can send data from our parent component to our child let's see how it would work the other way around.
+Now that we can send data from our parent component to our child, let's see how it would work the other way around.

 What we want to achieve is that we have an option to know which book was clicked.